By using this site, you agree to the Privacy Policy and Terms of Use.

 What travel precautions should people take?

-The US has implemented enhanced screening for travelers from affected countries, but general travel to the region should follow standard health precautions.
+The US has implemented enhanced screening for travelers from affected countries.
 Travelers should monitor CDC travel advisories and consult healthcare providers before departure.

 Why are aid cuts affecting outbreak response?

 The international health community faces a critical test of whether lessons learned from previous Ebola outbreaks can be sustained without consistent funding commitments.
-Early intervention remains the most cost-effective approach to preventing large-scale health emergencies that ultimately require far greater resources to contain.
+Early intervention remains important for preventing large-scale health emergencies.

 Source: Ebola responders say aid cuts by Western nations left them ill-equipped for outbreak